digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Question

-Can you think of an example from your life or work where you use a sequence of numbers to mean something else?
+Can you think of an example from your life or work where you used a standardized sequence of numbers to represent something?

-Examples: A US ZIP code encodes geographic areas using 5 numbers; A barcode encodes the price of a product
+_Examples:_ A US ZIP code represents geographic areas using 5 numbers; A barcode represents the SKU of a product

 <!-- presenter notes